saqib777/Python-Snippets/README.md

 ## Why This Repository Exists

-While learning and practicing Python, certain patterns and operations appear repeatedly—data manipulation, formatting, searching, sorting, conversions, and more.
+While learning and practicing Python, certain patterns and operations appear repeatedly, data manipulation, formatting, searching, sorting, conversions, and more.
 Instead of searching online every time, this repo became a curated library of quick snippets.

 It helps with: